 - Holding productive discussions with senior New Trier High school administrators on both exposing students to more intellectual diversity, and listening to students who are concerned about political bias in the classroom.

 - Publishing weekly newsletters keeping North Shore residents up to date on politicized “gun walkouts,” sexuality surveys in schools, and other “must-know” information that you won’t find anywhere else.

-- Growing our mailing list of North Shore New Trier Neighbors to over 1000!
+- Growing our mailing list of North Shore New Trier Neighbors to nearly 1000!

 Will you help with a gift of $20, $50, $100 or more?